Scotland supporters looking for ‘bittersweet victory’ against Ukraine

 Whoever comes out on top will be in the group stages with England, Iran and the United States when the contest is held in Qatar later this year.

-Stephan Luczka, a third generation Ukrainian in the UK, is hoping manager Andriy Shevchenko will be able to lead his men to Cardiff and beyond.
+Stephan Luczka, a third generation Ukrainian in the UK, is hoping head coach Oleksandr Petrakov will be able to lead his men to Cardiff and beyond.

 “Yes, politics and sport shouldn’t mix and there’s more important things of the war going on at the minute, but it would be a massive uplift for the country and its soldiers,” he said.